 Managing Your Health While on Treatment

-While you can’t control whether or not treatment will be successful in curing your Hepatitis C infection, there are many things you can control to improve your health and feel better on treatment.
+There are many things you can do to improve your health and feel better while on treatment for your Hepatitis C infection.
 And by taking good care of yourself, you will increase your chances of be able to take your medication as prescribed.

 Contrary to some claims you might read on the Internet, there is no special “Hepatitis C diet.”
 However, a healthy diet can improve liver health in a person with Hepatitis C.

-While following a generally healthy diet and keeping a normal body weight may not seem like a specific treatment for Hepatitis C, it is a good way of protecting your liver against Hepatitis C. Following the guidelines for nutrition based on the Dietary Guidelines for Americans is all that’s needed unless you have cirrhosis or another medical condition – such as diabetes or kidney disease – that may warrant specific dietary restrictions.
+While following a generally healthy diet and keeping a normal body weight may not seem like a specific treatment for Hepatitis C, it’s a good way of protecting your liver.
+Following the guidelines for nutrition based on the Dietary Guidelines for Americans is all that’s needed unless you have cirrhosis or another medical condition – such as diabetes or kidney disease – that may warrant specific dietary restrictions.